Dangerous Goods

 Cargo may remain on vessel.

-Can be stowed for 72Hours.
+Can be stored in terminal for 72Hours.

 7